GreenVeggi/Thoth/pages/data requirements and availability.md

-- What is the data itne
+- What is the data intensity and what is the data availability?
+Reference to data supplier/databases. #definition
+	- Wrisberg, N., De Haes, H. A. U., Triebswetter, U., Eder, P., & Clift, R. (2002). _Analytical Tools for Environmental Design and Management in a Systems Perspective The Combined Use of Analytical Tools_. https://doi.org/10.1007/978-94-010-0456-5. #wrisbergAnalyticalToolsEnvironmental2002